lucj/argocd-helmfile-plugin/README.md

 ## Installation of ArgoCD + the helmfile plugin

 There are currently 2 installation options in this repo:
-- quick path to install ArgoCD and its Helmfile plugin in a quick way
+- a quick path to install ArgoCD and its Helmfile plugin in 2 commands
-- detailed path to understand the installation steps and the setup of the Helmfile plugin
+- a detailed path to understand the installation steps

 ### Quick path

-Use the following command (make sure you have the prerequisites first).
-It defines ArgoCD + the helmfile plugin and deploy it in the cluster.
+Use the following command (make sure you have the prerequisites first) which creates a Helmfile defining ArgoCD + the helmfile plugin:

 ```
 cat <<EOF > helmfile.yaml